Support us | Visit us | Contact us

 Download the programme (PDF)

 Biographies of the organisers and speakers are available below and recorded audio of the presentations will be available on this page after the event.
-Papers will be published in a future issue of Philosophical Transactions A.
+Papers have been published in this issue of Philosophical Transactions A.

-This meeting is immediately followed by a related satellite meeting at the Royal Society at Chicheley Hall, home of the Kavli Royal Society International Centre.
+This meeting was immediately followed by a related satellite meeting at the Royal Society at Chicheley Hall, home of the Kavli Royal Society International Centre.

 Enquiries: Contact the events team

 Professor David Cumming, University of Glasgow, UKChair: Sessions 1 and 4

 David Cumming is the Professor of Electronic Systems at Glasgow University.
 He has B.Eng.
 (Glasgow, 1989) and Ph.D.
 (Cambridge, 1993) degrees and previously worked for STMicroelectronics and the University of Canterbury, NZ.
 He has held 1851 and EPSRC Research Fellowships.
 He is Head of Electronics and Nanoscale Engineering, a research unit of 25 academic staff, and leads the Microsystem Technology Group in the School of Engineering at GU.
 His research focuses on the design and implementation of highly integrated microsystems for applications including biomedical diagnostic sensing and imaging technologies.
 There is a considerable emphasis on VLSI design, photonics and micro/nanofabrication.
 He has published extensively in leading journals and conferences, giving invited talks world-wide.
 He is C.Eng, FIET and holds a Royal Society Wolfson Merit Award.
 He is Chair of the IEEE-EDS Scotland Chapter, an AE for IEEE Trans.
 BioCAS and is a member of the Scottish Science Advisory Council.

 Professor Steve Furber CBE FREng FRS, University of Manchester, UKChair: Session 2